RaphHaddad/blog/content/post/how-to-migrate-from-blogger-to-hugo.md

 Any images you may have on your blog posts will still link to the blogger domain.
 You will need to download them manually and put them in your `static` folder to be served.

 ### Modified Theme
 The Hugo tutorial uses the [Ananke theme](https://github.com/budparr/gohugo-theme-ananke).
 I decided to use a modified [Kiera theme](https://github.com/avianto/hugo-kiera) instead, so I [forked it](https://github.com/RaphHaddad/hugo-kiera), modified it, and added it as a git submodule to my `blog` git repository.
-This means, I can use git to track any changes from the original [Kiera](https://github.com/avianto/hugo-kiera) repository and just integrate my changes ontop of them without touching my `blog` repository.
+This means, I can use git to track any changes from the original [Kiera](https://github.com/avianto/hugo-kiera) repository and just integrate my changes on top of them without touching my `blog` repository.
 You can see how this works on my [GitHub blog repository](https://github.com/RaphHaddad/blog/tree/master/themes).

 ### Perma Links
 I wanted to keep Perma Links on my blog.
 So I added the settings below to my `config.toml` file.